regenrek/codefetch/README.md

 # boltfetch

-Recursively fetches all code files in the current directory, ignoring what's in `.gitignore`,
+Recursively fetches all code files in the current directory, ignoring what's in `.gitignore` and `.boltfetchignore`,
 then outputs them into a single Markdown file with line numbers.

 ## Usage